The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Please see VATGPB4930 for information on VAT group registrations.

-For example, bank accounts kept by a school Parent Association to raise funds for the school are
+For example, bank accounts kept by a school Parent Association to raise funds

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.